alcarr785/MGC_Genotyping_Workshop/Tutorial.md

 In this course you will demonstrating some of the basic concepts of genome analysis.
 The requirements for this course are as follows:

-1. Ubuntu is a Linux based operating system like Windows or MacOS.
+1. **Ubuntu** Ubuntu is a Linux based operating system like Windows or MacOS.
 Running Ubuntu within a virtual machine is like having a computer on your computer.
 We will be using Ubuntu for all of our analysis.
 [Here](https://learn.microsoft.com/en-us/windows/wsl/install) is a guide for installing a subsystem for Windows.
 If you are on a MacOS you will need a different way to install an Ubuntu subsystem.
-2. A [GitHub account](https://github.com/).
-GitHub is a cloud file storage service like Google Docs or OneDrive.
+2. **A [GitHub account](https://github.com/)** GitHub is a cloud file storage service like Google Docs or OneDrive.
 By uploading files to GitHub we can access them from anywhere and even track changes to files.
 Each database is known as a repository.

 ## The Command Line Interface and Installing Software